wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/Mobile/Android/Android-OpenSource-List.md

 # Android OpenSource List

+- [BlackDex #Project#](https://github.com/CodingGay/BlackDex): BlackDex is an Android unpack(dexdump) tool, it supports Android 5.0~12 and need not rely to any environment.
+BlackDex can run on any Android mobile phones or emulators, you can unpack APK File in several seconds.

 # Tool

 - [scrcpy](https://github.com/Genymobile/scrcpy): This application provides display and control of Android devices connected on USB.
 It does not require any root access.
 It works on GNU/Linux, Windows and Mac OS.